AmarachiOE/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model; an object representation of the HTML components of a webpage and is the bridge (API) between HTML content and the browser.

 2. What is an event?

+An event is every interaction a user has with a webpage (e.g. clicks, moving the mouse, scrolling, pressing keys, etc.).

 3. What is an event listener?

+An event listener is an assigned element that anticipates specific events and fires a callback function when that event occurs.

 4. Why would we convert a NodeList into an Array?

+It may be advantageous to convert a NodeList into an Array to gain access to more array methods.

 5. What is a component?

+A component is a reusable model for webpages or applications that are comprised of HTML, CSS, or Javascript code.
+The adaptability of components allows web developers to apply them to multiple projects .

 ### Git Set up